Conductor Pierre Boulez (1925-2016) described his relationship with the music of composer Béla Bartók (1881-1945) as a "sympathy between musicians."

-The Frenchman has been involved with the music of the Hungarian composer for over five decades.
+The Frenchman was involved with the music of the Hungarian composer for over five decades.
 Bartók and Boulez belong to the 20th century's most influential artists.
 A key work of Bartók is the Concerto for Orchestra, which was premiered in Boston in 1944.

 The Film "Emotion and Analysis" follows Pierre Boulez in his rehearsals of this composition with the Berlin Philharmonic.
 The documentary provides a fascinating look into the methods of the great master of modern music.
 The rehearsals take place in the spectacular setting of the monastery Mosteiro dos Jeronimos in Lisbon which was also the location of the annual European Concert of the Berlin Philharmonic for the year 2003.